defold/defold.github.io/_posts/2022-11-02-Performance-optimizations-in-Lands-of-Blight.md

 Instead of calculating it every frame we precalculate 100 points and let the engine do the animation using `go.animate()` instead of doing it in Lua code.
 We start by calculating the points in system init and in a second step we start the scale animation and let `go.animate()` linearly interpolate the scale between the precalculated points.

 ![](/images/posts/performance-optimizations-in-lands-of-blight/lob-enemy-squash-animation.jpeg)

+#### Physics

+For collisions we use Box2D, but it turned out to be a bad choice as thosands of enemies simply was too much for Box2D to handle.
+To increase performance we use two Box2D worlds:

+1. One world for the player, enemies and projectiles
+2. Another world for pickups

+The main idea behind this split is to reduce the number objects per world as it should be faster to update 2 worlds with 100 objects each compared to 1 world with 200 objects.
+There will also be much fewer velocity and position iterations in the world used for the pickups.
+In the world used for the pickups there collision detection between the player and pickups can be simplified as well.

 ### Garbage collection